kondo238/Chili-Pepper-F1-Fruit-Shape-Prediction/README.md

 # Part 1.
 Averaged EFD Calculation
 **Purpose:**
 Calculate the average EFDs for 291 accessions (132 inbreds + 159 F1s) from raw image data.
 These averaged EFDs are used in subsequent prediction steps.

 **Datasets:**

-・Accession_list.csv: List of plant materials in our study
+* Accession_list.csv: List of plant materials in our study

-・Raw_EFD_data.csv: EFD data extracted from 8,730 fruit images (2 views × 291 accessions × 3 years × 5 fruits).
+* Raw_EFD_data.csv: EFD data extracted from 8,730 fruit images (2 views × 291 accessions × 3 years × 5 fruits).

 **Script:**

-・Computes the average EFDs per accession per view direction.
+* Computes the average EFDs per accession per view direction.

-・**No R packages required**.
+* **No R packages required**.

 # Part 2.
 Genomic and Phenomic prediction of Fruit shape using Averaged EFDs
 **Purpose:**